holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 Application security is still the weakest point for compromise.
 It is usually much easier to attack an application running in a container or anywhere for that matter than it is to break container isolation or any security offered by containers or their infrastructure.
 Once an attacker has exploited any one of the commonly exploited vulnerabilities (such as any of the OWASP Top 10 for starters) still being introduced and found in our applications on a daily basis, and subsequently performed a remote code execution for example, and ex-filled the database, no amount of container security is going to mitigate this.

-During and before my [interview](http://www.se-radio.net/2017/05/se-radio-episode-290-diogo-monica-on-docker-security/) of Diogo Mónica on Docker Security for the Software Engineering Radio show, we discussed Isolation concepts, many of which I have covered above.
+During and before my [interview](http://www.se-radio.net/2017/05/se-radio-episode-290-diogo-monica-on-docker-security/) of Diogo MÃ³nica on Docker Security for the Software Engineering Radio show, we discussed Isolation concepts, many of which I have covered above.
 Diogo mentioned: "why does isolation even matter when an attacker already has access to your internal network?"
 There are very few attacks that require escaping from a container or VM in order to succeed, there are just so many easier approaches to compromise.
 Yes, this may be an issue for the cloud providers that are hosting containers and VMs, but for most businesses, the most common attack vectors are still attacks focussing on our weakest areas, such as people, password stealing, spear phishing, uploading and execution of web shells, compromising social media accounts, weaponised documents, and ultimately application security, as I have [mentioned many times](https://blog.binarymist.net/presentations-publications/#nzjs-2017-the-art-of-exploitation) before.

 Diogo and myself also had a [discussion](http://www.se-radio.net/2017/05/se-radio-episode-290-diogo-monica-on-docker-security/) about the number of container vs VM vulnerabilities, and it is pretty clear that there are far more vulnerabilities [affecting VMs](https://xenbits.xen.org/xsa/) than there are [affecting containers](https://cve.mitre.org/cgi-bin/cvekey.cgi?keyword=docker).